awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-msk-cluster-encryptionatrest.md

 ## Properties<a name="aws-properties-msk-cluster-encryptionatrest-properties"></a>

 `DataVolumeKMSKeyId`  <a name="cfn-msk-cluster-encryptionatrest-datavolumekmskeyid"></a>
 The ARN of the Amazon KMS key for encrypting data at rest\.
-If you don't specify a KMS key, MSK creates one for you and uses it on your behalf\.
+If you don't specify a KMS key, MSK creates one for you and uses it\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)